sebnyberg/pyspark-sql-flight-rules/README.md

 df1.union(df2).show()
 ```

-### Merge a dataframe to the end of another dataframe
+### Add a dataframe to the right end of another dataframe

 DataFrame 1: